Burchett History, Family Crest & Coats of Arms

 - Rick Burchett (b.
 1952), American comic book artist

-- Woodrow Burchett, American Democrat politician, Candidate for Presidential Elector for Kentucky, 1972
+- Woodrow Burchett, American Democratic Party politician, Candidate for Presidential Elector for Kentucky, 1972

 - Knox Burchett, American Republican politician, Delegate to Republican National Convention from Virginia, 1972

-- John C. Burchett, American Democrat politician, Delegate to Democratic National Convention from Michigan, 1996
+- John C. Burchett, American Democratic Party politician, Delegate to Democratic National Convention from Michigan, 1996

 - D. J. Burchett, American Republican politician, Alternate Delegate to Republican National Convention from Kentucky, 1884